rackerlabs/design-system/_component_design/checkboxes.md

 layout: component
 category: Components
 usage: >
   A check box is a square box on a Control Panel panel page that a user can select to indicate an answer to a question or to enable a setting.
-Checkboxes can be grouped or can be stand-alone.
+You can construct a stand-alone checkbox or a group of checkboxes.
 preview-image: preview-images/checkboxes.svg
 resource: true
 status: stable